docupike/docs/SECURITY.md

 ## Scope

-This security policy is related to i-doit incl. all its sub-projects and public systems.
+This security policy is related to docupike incl. all its sub-projects and public systems.

 ## Supported versions